Boroux Water Filter Review (Unbiased, Data-Driven Analysis)

 ⚙️ Setup

 We awarded Boroux’s setup score based on its ease of assembly, and how long the process took us.
+The company has recently made some pretty significant improvements to the filter priming process, which brought the original setup score of 6.5 up to 8.5.

 Aside from priming the filters, the actual unit assembly process was quick and easy, taking less than 20 minutes.
-We just washed and connected the few components.
+We just washed and connected the six components.
 We then installed the primed filters and conducted the red dye test to check that there were no leaks.

 🔧 Maintenance